Prathamesh0506-spec/AI-Based-Content-Marketing-Optimizer-/README.md

 Used For:

-Google Sheets API access
+Sheets API

-Slack-based alerts & summaries
+Slack alerts

-Fetching and interpreting real-time trends
+Trend fetcher

 7. Streamlit Dashboard